AdobeDocs/experience-platform.sv-SE/help/destinations/api/activate-segments-file-based-destinations.md

                                 },
                                 "meta:xdmType": "object",
                                 "type": "object",
-                                "description": "The identity of the segment or snapshot definition in with the domain of the specific system that processes that type of segment.
+                                "description": "The identity of the audience or snapshot definition in with the domain of the specific system that processes that type of segment.
 Deprecated.", "meta:status": "deprecated",
                                 "title": "Segment ID"
                             },